 To afford a life of travel, I emphasize traveling more by spending less on each trip.
 Since we can’t avoid spending money to travel, we might as well try to spend as little as possible, right?

-Instead of spending let’s say $3,000 on 1 trip, cut costs so that you can afford to go on 2-3 trips (or even more if you’re up for the challenge).
-Honestly, this is how I’ve managed to travel to 4 international destinations (and counting) in 2016.
+Instead of spending let’s say $3,000 on one trip, cut costs so that you can afford to go on 2-3 trips (or even more if you’re up for the challenge).
+Honestly, this is how I’ve managed to travel to four international destinations (and counting) in 2016.

 For those of you who need a little more convincing, this a sequel to Cheap Flights Ever Booked.
 In this blog post, twelve travel bloggers take it up a notch and share the cheapest flights they’ve ever booked with miles and points.
 This is a testament that cheap flights really do exist!

-Make sure to take notes, sign up for these reward programs and get ready to start earning and redeeming.
+Make sure to take notes, sign up for these reward programs and get ready to start earning and redeeming those points and miles.

 Cheapest Flights to Africa